philchuang/spacesimcontrolmanager/readme.md

-# Star Citizen Control Manager
+# Space Sim Control Manager

-Utility to help players retain and migrate their control mappings between SC version releases.
+Utility to help players retain and migrate their control mappings for space-sim games, especially for new SC version releases.
+Elite Dangerous support is also planned.

 ## Standard Usage